What Risk Factors are Linked to Higher Rates of Substance Abuse?

 • Behavioral or impulse control problems.
 If you have trouble controlling impulses, or you enjoy taking risks, you’re more likely to struggle with substance abuse.
 These traits are found in the “addictive personality” profile.

 • Exposure to trauma.
 Having a history of trauma is a big risk factor for addiction.
 Trauma comes in all forms and people process it differently.
-Whether you’ve experienced trauma, witnessed trauma, or endured repeated trauma, it’s possible that you may turn to drugs and alcohol to numb the pain.
+Whether you’ve experienced trauma, witnessed trauma, or endured repeated trauma, you may turn to drugs and alcohol to numb the pain.

 • Environmental factors.
 Any time drugs and alcohol are in an environment, it increases the chances that a person will try them.
 Also, having a lack of parental supervision or family interaction makes it even easier to gamble with drugs.